markets/awesome-ruby/README.md

 ## Spreadsheets and Documents

+* [Spreadsheet Architect](https://github.com/westonganger/spreadsheet_architect) - Turn any activerecord relation or ruby object collection into a XLSX, ODS, or CSV spreadsheet.
 * [AXLSX](https://github.com/randym/axlsx) - An excel xlsx generation library.
 * [Docsplit](http://documentcloud.github.io/docsplit) - Gem to convert Microsoft Word (and other) documents into images, pdf, pages or text.
 * [Roo](https://github.com/roo-rb/roo) - Implements read access for all spreadsheet types and read/write access for Google spreadsheets.